-Pej Sabet is a native Angelino who joined the Temple Isaiah community when his oldest son started “Parents & Me” and all three of his children have graduated from Isaiah’s preschool program.
+Pej Sabet joined the Temple Isaiah community when his oldest son started “Parents & Me” in 2009, and all three of his children have graduated from Isaiah’s preschool program.

-Since joining the temple, Pej has been an active member of the community; volunteering, attending religious services, and acting as Chair of Isaiah Men’s Group.
-Pej has an MBA from USC and his career started in investment banking, focusing on mergers and acquisitions and corporate finance.
-He is currently the CFO / COO of Pitch, Inc., a fully integrated advertising agency based in Culver City.
+Since joining the temple Pej has been an active member of the community through volunteering, attending religious services, and acting as Chair of Isaiah Men’s Group.
+Pej has an MBA from USC and is a finance and operations executive with experience in the fields of investment banking, marketing and advertising, retail, and real estate.

 Ephraim is a member of the Board of Trustees at Temple Isaiah.
 He and his wife Joan have been members of Temple Isaiah since 1973.
 Ephraim has sat on the Board of Temple Isaiah multiple times, serving as Treasurer in 1984.